CiviCooP/be.aivl.streetimport/README.md

  You can adapt these files to suit your needs, but please check the *CRM_Streetimport_Config* to understand what the impact is.
 This extension is created specifically for AIVL in their context.
 You are quite welcome to use and change this extension for your own needs but you will have to ensure you understand the structure before you do :-)

-## Import Settings ##
+## 3 Import Settings ##
 The settings used in the import process are stored in a JSON file *import_settings.json* in the *resources* folder of the extension.
 You can manipulate the JSON file to update the settings, but there is also an option in the CiviCRM menu Administer/CiviContribute with the name *AIVL Import Settings*.
 If you click on this option you will see all the import settings.
 When you hit the save button, the results will be stored in the JSON file *import_settings.json* in the *resources* folder.
 All settings will be discussed below (you might get Dutch headings if you have a Dutch CiviCRM installation but we think you will understand anyway).

-### Employee handling errors ###
+### 3.1 Employee handling errors ###
 During the import whenever an error is logged, an activity of the type Import Error will be created.
 In this setting you select the contact that will be set as one the activity will be assigned to.
 In the select list you will get a list of all contacts in your database that are considered as an employee (based on the setting *Relationship types for other/employee* as AIVL has more than one relationship type that can signify an employee in the sense for this setting.
+By default it will show those contacts that have the 'employee' relationship.
+It is possible that you have to change the *Relationship types for other/employee* first, save the settings and then select the contacts.

 ### Employee doing follow up call ###
+If a donor during street recruitment or welcome call answered that they would like a follow up call, an activity of the type FollowUp Call will be created with the status scheduled.
+In this setting you select the contact that will be set as one the activity will be assigned to.
+In the select list you will get a list of all contacts in your database that are considered as an employee (based on the setting *Relationship types for other/employee* as AIVL has more than one relationship type that can signify an employee in the sense for this setting.
+By default it will show those contacts that have the 'employee' relationship.
+It is possible that you have to change the *Relationship types for other/employee* first, save the settings and then select the contacts.

 ### Folder to get CSV files from ###
+The scheduled job that calls the street recruitment process api will by default try to read all CSV files in this folder in alphabetical order.

 ### Folder to move processed CSV files to ###
+Once the CSV file has been processed completely, it will be moved to this folder to make sure the files are kept but not processed more than one time.

 ### Newsletter group ###
+If the CSV record for the donor has a value that is seen as 'yes' in the newsletter column, the contact will be added to this group.

 ### Membership type ###
+If the CSV record for the donor has a value that is seen as 'yes' in the membership column, a membership of this type will be added (if it does not exist yet)

 ### Offset days for SDD ###
+When the mandate is created, this is the number of days that will be added to the start date before the first transaction will be done.

 ### Phone type for landlines ###
+The phone type that will be used for the first and second land ('normal') phone numbers in the donor CSV record.

 ### Phone type for mobiles ###
+The phone type that will be used for the first and second mobile phone numbers in the donor CSV record.

 ### Location type for address and 1st phone ###
+The location type that will be used for the address, email address and the first phones (poth landline and mobile) for the donor CSV record.

 ### Location type for additional phones ###
+The location type that will be used for the second phone number (landline and/or mobile) for the donor CSV record.

 ### Default country ###
+The country that will be used as a default when no country is entered in the donor CSV record.

 ### Default financial type for SDD ###
+The financial type that will be used when generating the SDD.

 ### Prefix for individual/household ###
+In the CSV record for the donor there will be column 'organization yes/no'.
+If this is set to yes, a contact of the type 'Organization' will be generated for the donor.
+If this column is set to no, the prefix of the CSV record will determine if a contact of the type 'Individual' or of the type 'Household' will be generated.

 ### Gender for female import ###
+In the CSV record the prefix will determine the gender.
+The value 'meneer' signifies a male, and this is the gender id that will be used when creating the contact in CiviCRM.

 ### Gender for male import ###
+In the CSV record the prefix will determine the gender.
+The value 'mevrouw' signifies a female, and this is the gender id that will be used when creating the contact in CiviCRM.

 ### Gender for unknown import ###
+In the CSV record the prefix will determine the gender.
+If the value is not 'meneer' or 'mevrouw', this is the gender id that will be used when creating the contact in CiviCRM.

 ### Relationship types for other/employee ###
+When specifying the employee dealing with the Import Errors or Folluw Up Calls, you do not get a select list of all contacts in your database but only 'your' employees.
+By default the 'Employee of' relationship type id will be used, but here you can specify more relationsships to be seen as employees.